davidmonterrosa/MonterrosaDChallengeHamsterHotel/README.md

 + mm/dd/yyyy - DM - short description
 - 10/28/2024 - DM - Created git repository.

-Peer Reviewed By:
+Peer Reviewed By: Tanush Kumar
-> Comments:
+> Comments: Great job with making it exactly like the prototype and great job with making it responsive!!